Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/migration-guide-helm-dependencies-4.43.md

 helm install cognigy-live-agent oci://cognigy.azurecr.io/helm/live-agent --version 4.43.0 --namespace live-agent -f custom-values.yaml
 ```

-Then the only pods running will be the PostgreSQL and Redis ones.
+Then the only pods running will be the EFS, PostgreSQL and Redis ones.

 ### Step 6.
 Restore backup to the new PostgreSQL pod